Psuedonerd/Pathonix/README.md

 ## References:

 1. [Grad CAM in Deep Learning](https://www.analyticsvidhya.com/blog/2023/12/grad-cam-in-deep-learning/)

-The journey of Image Classification from Pixels to Perfection has been such revolutionary, transforming the impossible into reality. 📸

 Here's how a few notable groundbreaking models have evolved over time, each bringing us closer to perfection: